 Our blog post was submitted by Car Insurance Companies and we learn that data from the U.S. Census Bureau shows that there are more than 120 million vehicles used for commuting, and research conducted by the U.S. Census Bureau found that 83 percent of adults drive at least several times per week.

 Even though driving is the most popular mode of transportation, it’s not without risk.
 Research from the National Highway Traffic Safety Administration shows that in 2017, driving was responsible for 37,133 fatalities.
 Adjusted for population, that’s 11.4 driving fatalities for every 100,000 people in the U.S. Interestingly, the likelihood of getting into a car accident is higher in urban areas, but the likelihood of being involved in a fatal accident is actually higher in rural areas.
+With the stakes so high out on the road, when involved in an incident not of your own fault, you may well want to reach out for legal assistance from motor vehicle attorneys if you’ve sustained an injury or damage to your vehicle and property.

-Similar to motor vehicle accidents and fatalities, location is a big determinant in the likelihood of having a car stolen—another risk associated with driving that cost Americans about $6 billion in 2017.
+Similar to motor vehicle accidents and fatalities, location is a big determinant in the likelihood of having a car stolen-another risk associated with driving that cost Americans about $6 billion in 2017.
 Most car thefts occur in Western states, such as New Mexico, Nevada, and California.
 By contrast, states in the Northeast, such as Vermont, Maine, and New York, tend to have lower rates of motor vehicle theft.
+This is why Chicago’s Oxford Auto Insurance offers the cheapest car insurance or close to it because of the lower perceived risk in that Northeastern area of the US.

 When considering the likelihood of a collision, traffic fatalities, motor vehicle thefts, and inclement weather, some cities are more dangerous for drivers than others.
 To identify the most dangerous cities for drivers, researchers at 360 Quote used data from the National Highway Traffic Safety Administration, Allstate’s America’s Best Drivers Report, the Federal Bureau of Investigation, and the National Centers for Environmental Information to create a composite score for each of the largest U.S. cities.